Basic Online Investing Tips, Avoid Putting All Your Eggs in One Basket

-There are numerous ways to invest; but we will talk about just a few ways of investing.
+There are numerous ways to invest, but we will talk about just a few ways of investing.
 I will outline a list of ideas for you to invest in, they are:

 - Common stock - it represents your percentage of owned shares in a company/business.

-- Keogh - a special type of IRA that doubles as a pension plan for a self-employed person.
+- Keogh plan - a special type of IRA that doubles as a pension plan for a self-employed person.

 - Certificate of deposit, CD - a special deposit made at certain banks.
 Interest is paid on the deposit until the CD matures, and then you get the money you originally deposited and also the paid added interest.

-- Mutual funds - investors spreads the money out into stocks, bonds, and other good sources of investments.
+- Mutual funds - investors spread the money out into stocks, bonds, and other good sources of investments.
 Instead of managing your money yourself, a professional has the responsibility of managing your money for investment purposes.